QuantEcon/lecture-python-programming.myst/lectures/python_essentials.md

 With one question mark we bring up the docstring, and with two we get the source code as well.

-You can find conventions for docstring in [PEP257](https://peps.python.org/pep-0257/).
+You can find conventions for docstrings in [PEP257](https://peps.python.org/pep-0257/).

 ## Exercises